codyshepherd/lunar-rocks/docs/RFC.md

-# Music Application RFC Specificaiton
+# Collaborative Web Audio Application RFC Specificaiton

-A collaborative music webApp by _Brian Ginsburg_ and _Cody Shepherd_
+Authors: _Brian Ginsburg_ and _Cody Shepherd_

+The Collaborative Web Audio Application protocol is web-based protocol for collaborative music applications.
+Users participate in music sessions through their browser.
+Sessions are coordinated by HTTP and websocket servers.

 ## 1. Intro & Concepts

 ### 1.1 Client

 A client is any web browser connecting to a server.
 A client sends messages to a server and receives messages from a server.
 Each client is uniquely identified by a UUID (rfc 4122).
 In addition, the server must know the username of the client and the host the client is running on.
 For each browser tab or window, a client may display the home page or a session.

 The home page is a listing of available sessions and provides the client with an option to add sessions.
 When a client requests a new session, the